lauki kofta recipe with step by step photos – a light tomato based delicious gravy dunked with koftas made from bottle gourd (lauki or ghia or dudhi).

 switch off the fire and let them be in the lauki kofta curry for a few minutes.

-stepwise dudhi kofta or lauki kofta curry recipe:
+how to make dudhi kofta or lauki kofta recipe:

-1: rinse, peel and grate the lauki aka bottle gourd aka opo squash. squeeze the grated lauki. however, keep the juice. we will use this juice in the curry.
+1: rinse, peel and grate the lauki aka bottle gourd aka opo squash. squeeze the grated lauki. however, keep the juice. we will use this juice in the gravy.

 2: add the besan/gram flour, spice powders, salt.